Entanglement groups: Generalized Goursat lemma

 The Goursat lemma is standard result concerning subgroups of $A \times B$ \cite{Goursat,AndersonCamillo}.
 The extension to subgroups of a product of three groups is more involved and has been discussed in \cite{bauer2015generalized,neuen2016subgroups}.
-For completeness we summarize the two-party situation and give some results relevant to the special case of a three-party entanglement group.
-A full discussion may be found in the references.
+Here we begin with a result for certain quotients of subgroups of $A \times B \times C$ that will be useful for us, stated in Theorem \ref{asymmetric}.
+A consequence relevant to two-party entanglement is given in Corollary \ref{two-party}, and the result directly relevant to three-party entanglement is given in Theorem \ref{symmetric}.

 Consider a product group $A \times B \times C$.
 We introduce projections, for example \be

 \ee where $a \in A$, $b \in B$, $c \in C$.
 Consider a subgroup $G \subset A \times B \times C$.
 Define \be G_A = \pi_A(G) = \lbrace a \in A \, \vert \, \hbox{\rm $(a,b,c) \in G$ for some $b \in B$, $c \in C$}\rbrace \ee with analogous definitions for $G_B$, $G_C$.
 Note that $G_A$ is a subgroup of $A$.
 We also define \bea \nonumber && S_{AB} = \lbrace (a,b,1) \in G \, \rbrace \\ && S_{A} = \lbrace (a,1,1) \in G \, \rbrace \eea with analogous definitions for $S_{AC}$, $S_{BC}$, $S_B$, $S_C$.
 This gives us a collection of normal subgroups.
 For example with the convenient notation $G = S_{ABC}$ we have \be S_A \, \triangleleft \, S_{AB},\quad S_{AB} \, \triangleleft \, S_{ABC},\quad S_A \, \triangleleft \, S_{ABC} \ee and so on.
 To see this one just has to check that for example conjugating an element of $S_A$ by an element of $S_{AB}$ gives another element of $S_A$.